igorshubovych/markdownlint-cli/README.md

 - Apply exclusions from `-p`/`--ignore-path` (if specified) or `.markdownlintignore` (if present)
 - Apply exclusions from any `-i`/`--ignore` option(s) that are specified

-### Fixing errors
+### Fixing issues

-When the `--fix` option is specified, `markdownlint-cli` tries to apply all fixes reported by the active rules and reports any errors that remain.
+When the `--fix` option is specified, `markdownlint-cli` tries to apply all fixes reported by the active rules and reports any issues that remain.
 Because this option makes changes to the input files, it is good to make a backup first or work with files under source control so any unwanted changes can be undone.

-> Because not all rules include fix information when reporting errors, fixes may overlap, and not all errors are fixable, `--fix` will not usually address all errors.
+> Because not all rules include fix information when reporting issues, fixes may overlap, and not all issues are fixable, `--fix` will not usually address all issues.

 ## Configuration